Newen Afrobeat

 Newen Afrobeat is an Afrobeat band that started in 2009 in Chile.
 Newen Afrobeat revisits Fela Kuti's musical heritage.
 The word Newén means 'strength' in the Mapuche language.

 History

 Newen Afrobeat was founded in 2009 by the Chilean composer and singer Nicholás Urbina, who composed the music for the first, eponymous, album released in 2013.
 The intro of the first song Santiago incorporates parts of José Mujica's speech originally delivered in front of the 2013 UN General Assembly.

 Urbina relocated to the United States in the mid-2010s.
 The group's last concert with Urbina was at the Felabration Festival in Lagos in 2016 (founded by Yeni Kuti in 1998).

 Without Urbina the group continued after various member changes and reformed into a collective releasing the EP Newen Plays Fela in 2017.

 A third album, Curiche (a Mapuchian word meaning 'black person'), was released in February 2019.

 The EP Newen Plays Fela Vol. II was released in 2021.

+In March 2024, Newen Afrobeat released the EP GRIETAS.